megan0422/megan0422/README.md

 ### ✨Thanks for visiting my page!✨

 My name is Megan and I hold a master's degree from Carnegie Mellon University in public policy and data analytics.
-My interest in the intersection of public policy and data began during my undergraduate research in social psychology.
-I found that academia often missed the broader meaning beyond the lab and data results.
-I was inspired to bridge the profound gap between research and policy, and became an AmeriCorps VISTA immediately following my college graduation.

-I worked at [WomenVenture](https://www.womenventure.org/about/) as the Research and Technology Specialist.
-I helped women of all backgrounds become economically self-sufficient by empowering them to start small businesses.
-One of my biggest responsibilities was helping the leadership team understand the impact our services were having in the community.
-I redesigned and implemented WomenVenture's annual client survey and synthesized survey data to recommend program improvements to leadership.

-Following my graduation from CMU, I'm pursuing opportunities where I can use my research and data skills for social good and dive into the world of civic technology.
+I'm pursuing opportunities where I can use my research and data skills for social good and dive into the world of civic technology.
 I have experience utilizing research and data science tools to inform and shape impactful public policy decisions.
 I most recently worked as a data science consultant building a computer vision model to help aid law enforcement agencies in the U.K locate victims of human trafficking.

 Below are some highlights of research and data science projects I have worked:
 - Helping design original [social psychology research](https://wp.stolaf.edu/news/researchers-examine-the-benefits-of-discussing-discrimination) in undergrad that explored the underlying effects of emotional disclosure on meaning-making and coping following an experience of discrimination.